duplicati/duplicati.github.io/_posts/articles/2016-10-14-Backup-Process.md

 Note that no additional data is added to the hash.
 This is not required as the hash values are not visible after the zip volumes are encrypted, thus giving no hints for an attacker as to what the backup contains.

-The data from the file (the 4kb) are then added to the `dblock` file mentioned above, using the string as the the filename.
+The data from the file (the 4kb) are then added to the `dblock` file mentioned above, using the string as the filename.
 This means that the `dblock` zip file contents are now:

 ```
 qaFXpxVTuYCuibb9P41VSeVn4pIaK8o3jUpJKqI4VF4= (4kb)